 Balladeer’s Blog continues its examination of the many facets of Fool Killer lore.
-FOR PART ONE, INCLUDING THE HISTORICAL CONTEXT, CLICK HERE
+FOR PART ONE, INCLUDING THE HISTORICAL CONTEXT IN THE 1850s, CLICK HERE

 PART FORTY-NINE: Some of the Fool Killer’s targets in the September of 1911 issue of James Larkin Pearson’s Fool-Killer publication: